 A lot of people say they are going to pay off their credit card balance every month, but they forget or some financial emergency pops up.
 Little slip-ups like forgetting to pay off your balance can cost you hundreds of dollars in interest.
 To avoid one of these mistakes, you can either pay off the balance as soon as you get home from getting gas, or set yourself a reminder to pay it every week.
 Don’t let a simple mistake keep you from getting the most out of your rewards credit card.

 Unless you start using public transportation, you can’t avoid buying gas.
 If you’re going to be buying gas anyways, you might as well get cash back for it.
-Gas rewards credit cards are a great way to put a little extra cash back in your pocket for something you’re going to have to buy anyways.
+Using the best gas rewards card for your needs is a great way to put a little extra cash back in your pocket for something you’re going to have to buy anyways.